AdamWaldie/Arma3ModstingGenerator/README.md

 ## Features
 - Extract mod IDs and display names from Arma 3 preset files.
 - Sanitize mod names for compatibility with file systems.
-- Highlight mods that required sanitization.
+- Highlight mods that required sanitization so that you can validate any which may have or need sanitation to work in your command line.
 - Toggle between mod names or IDs in the output.
 - Save the extracted list in various formats (newline, semicolon, or comma-separated).